Kellawi/Screenshot-Text-Extractor/README.md

-# 🧠 Screen Text Extractor
+# 🧠 Screenshot Text Extractor

 > Quickly capture text from anywhere on your screen using powerful OCR technology!